 |In this SCCM tutorial, you'll learn|

-Microsoft System Center Configuration Manager (SCCM) is a Windows product which enables administrators to manage security and deployment of applications, devices that are part of an Enterprise.
+Microsoft System Center Configuration Manager (SCCM) is a Windows product that enables administrators to manage security and deployment of applications, devices that are part of an Enterprise.
 System Center is the family or suite of management tools from Microsoft.
-Organizations would rather purchase System Center Configuration Manager than purchasing a component in the System Center for updating or patching their systems.
+Organizations would rather purchase System Center Configuration Manager than purchasing a component in the System Center for updating or patching their systems

 There are many products that constitute System Center, and the whole suite complements each other with their functionalities.
 Based on the licenses that are purchased, organizations can work along with more than one of these products or tools within their Enterprise.
 With each successful release, more and more functionalities and capabilities are added which help each other.
 Let us now take a look at each of these products individually to see their functionality set:

-System Center Configuration Manager (SCCM) comes with the ability of imaging and installing the base operating system on a system based on the configuration provided.
-Once an operating system in installed, SCCM kicks in to update or patch the system.
+System Center Configuration Manager (SCCM) comes with the ability to imagine and installing the base operating system on a system based on the configuration provided.
+Once an operating system is installed, SCCM kicks in to update or patch the system.
 It keeps track of the system inventory and remote control capabilities.
-It enables IT administrators to keep up with the system configuration of all the machines based on a single and common organizational configuration.
+It enables IT, administrators, to keep up with the system configuration of all the machines based on a single and common organizational configuration.

 Not every organization might have a dedicated IT wing to handle all the system, server related stuff (organizations with less than 500 users or 50 servers).
 Microsoft provides System Center Essentials which enables management functions related to tracking inventory, patching and updating these systems, monitoring, deploying newer software.
 All of these can be done from just this single tool, helping them to scale on their system administration capabilities.